The GitLab Docs website is now available in Japanese!

 • You must have the Owner role for the project.

-1. On the left sidebar, select Search or go to and find your project.
-If you’ve turned on the new navigation, this field is on the top bar.
+1. On the top bar, select Search or go to and find your project.

 2. Select Settings > General.